COVID-19 sick pay: B.C. giving all workers up to 3 days of leave

 The federal benefit only kicks in when an employee works less than 50 per cent of their scheduled work week.
 The benefit gives $500 for a one-week period, and individuals must apply for renewal each week for a maximum of four weeks.

-People who have already applied for the Canada Recovery Benefit, Canada Recovery Caregiving Benefit, short-term disability or EI aren't eligible.
+People who have already applied for the Canada Recovery Benefit, Canada Recovery Caregiving Benefit, short-term disability or EI aren't eligible for the federal program.

-Horgan said of the $2.6 billion set aside by the federal government, only about $400 million has been distributed so far.
+Horgan said of the $2.6 billion set aside by the federal government for its program, only about $400 million has been distributed so far.

 "That doesn't speak to the lack of need for the program, that speaks to inadequacy of the construction of that program," he said.
 "As long as we have COVID-19 in our communities, we want to make sure that workers, businesses and communities are safe."